 Isaac holds a B.A. in Journalism and Media Studies, and Political Science from Rutgers University.
 As an Undergraduate Associate of the Eagleton Institute of Politics, Isaac interned on Congressman Joe Kennedy III’s first congressional campaign.
 He also spent a year volunteering abroad in Israel.

-Based in Los Angeles, Eric Rose is a Senior Consultant with a deep background in media, crisis and positioning issues, including in sports related matters.
+Based in Los Angeles, Eric Rose is a Senior Consultant to PRCG and a Partner with EKA PR, one of the largest public affairs firms in Southern California.
+Eric has a deep background in media, crisis and positioning issues, including in sports-related matters.

-Among his sports-related experience, Eric was retained by the Maloof family, owners of the NBA's Sacramento Kings, to handle both mainstream and local media.
+Among his sports-related experience, Eric was retained by the owners of an NBA franchise to handle both national and local media.
 He created and implemented a strategy that allowed the owners to maintain fan loyalty and win respect from business partners and ultimately sell the team for a record profit.
-He also served as chief PR consultant when a national university discovered that a member of the faculty had committed academic fraud involving multiple college athletes.
-Eric led the team assisting with formally notifying the NCAA of violations, developing an approach to get everything out in the open, and creating a process for rehabilitation of the sports program.
-The team developed a “reveal and reform” strategy which resulted in the NCAA accepting the university’s self-imposed sanctions.

 Called on regularly by major broadcast and cable networks to comment on communications issues and breaking news, Eric has become a media “go to” for perspective and comment.
-He serves as an expert witness in legal proceedings and has been a guest lecturer at the University of Southern California as well as to groups of public relations professionals.
+He has been a guest lecturer at the University of Southern California as well as to groups of public relations professionals.

 Thom Weidlich is a PRCG Managing Director specializing in litigation communications, crisis management and media-relations strategy.
 He is also chief content editor of PRCG's CrisisResponsePro "Confronting the Crisis" blog.